wp-plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 * "SubHeading" plugin integration.
 It's now possible add this field to the "og:title" tag.
 * Changed the way defaults and user settings are loaded and saved, to "try" to eliminate the problem some users experienced where the user settings would disappear.
-* Bugfix: "Also add image to RSS/RSS2 feeds?" option was not being correctly loaded
+* Bugfix: "Also add image to RSS/RSS2 feeds?" option was not being correctly loaded.
-* The plugin version is now showed both as a comment before the open graph tags and on the settings page
+* The plugin version is now showed both as a comment before the open graph tags and on the settings page.

 = 0.2.3 =